Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Conclusion

-Importantly, our researches offer significant insights into potential observable features in real astrophysical systems like $\text{M87}^*$, which are typically described by the Kerr metric \cite{EHT1,EHT2,EHT3,EHT4,EHT5,EHT6,EHT7,EHT8,EHT9}, even though our model is based on a static, modified Schwarzschild background.
-The predicted variation in shadow size, which manifests as a positive correlation between the photon ring diameter and Hernquist DM parameters, offers a powerful diagnostic for probing the DM distribution around supermassive black holes.
-The current EHT observation for $\text{M87}^*$ is approximately $42\pm3\,\mathrm{\mu as}$, whose relative uncertainty is about $7.14\%$ \cite{EHT1}, which is consistent with the Kerr vacuum solution.
-Our model provides an unambiguous prediction that may be tested by current or next-generation EHT measurements, since this stands in stark contrast to the $\sim2\%$ to $\sim30\%$ rise anticipated by Hernquist DM halos.
-Consequently, a future measurement of an anomalously large shadow could indicate the presence of a Hernquist DM halo, and our model could be used to interpret such a result.
-Conversely, the absence of significant shadow enlargement would place stringent constraints on the parameter space of viable Hernquist DM models.
+Importantly, our research offers significant insights into potential observable features in real astrophysical systems like $\text{M87}^*$, which are typically described by the Kerr metric~\cite{EHT1,EHT2,EHT3,EHT4,EHT5,EHT6,EHT7,EHT8,EHT9}, even though our model is based on a static, modified Schwarzschild background.
+The predicted variation in \replace{shadow}{the critical impact parameter} size, which manifests as a positive correlation between the photon ring diameter and Hernquist DM parameters, serves as a valuable theoretical framework for probing the DM distribution around supermassive black holes.
+The current EHT observation for $\text{M87}^*$ is approximately $42\pm3\,\mathrm{\mu as}$, whose relative uncertainty is about $7.14\%$~\cite{EHT1}, which is consistent with the Kerr vacuum solution.
+Our model provides a theoretical prediction that may be tested by current or next-generation EHT measurements, since this stands in stark contrast to the $\sim2\%$ to $\sim30\%$ rise anticipated by Hernquist DM halos.
+Consequently, when an anomalously large shadow detected in the future indicate the presence of a Hernquist DM halo, our current analysis suggests that the absence of significant shadow enlargement already places stringent constraints on the parameter space of viable Hernquist DM models.